Iasa-Global/btabok/pages/engagement_model/innovate.md

 | --- | --- |
 | New Products, Services or Technologies | Consider the impact of products such as the light bulb, automobile, personal computer and the Internet |
 | New Customer Experiences | Furniture retailing was transformed by having customers\
-co-create and assemble furniture |
+Co-create and assemble furniture |
 | New Processes | Dell's build-to-order personal computer process has dramatically changed the way people purchase technology |
 | New Channels | Netflix transformed the movie rental business by using the Internet and mail to rent DVDs with no late fees |
 | New Business Models | Southwest Airlines, JetBlue, and other low-cost airline business models have demonstrated profitability and changed the nature of competition in the airline industry. |